adhorton-cisco/grpc_xr_configuration/README.md

    ```

 5. Create config.yaml File
-    - Create a file named "config.yaml" in an empty directory that follows the conventions layed out in config/sample.yaml.
+    - Create a file named "config.yaml" in an empty directory that follows the conventions described in config/sample.yaml.
 This will be mounted into the running application to tell it information about the different collectors on the network and the desired telemetry configuration.
 To enter the Linux environment from IOS-XR, use the "bash" command.

+6. Set Up TLS for encrypted configuration management
+    - If using TLS to encrypt configuration gNMI requests from xr-collector-health-monitor, ensure that the router's gRPC settings do not contain "no-tls"
+    ```sh
+    show running-config grpc
+    ```
+    - Copy /misc/config/grpc/ems.pem into the same directory as your config.yaml file

+7. Set Up TLS for encrypted telemetry data
+    - Ensure that your collector's instance of telegraf/pipeline has a certificate signed by the CA in /misc/config/grpc/dialout/dialout.pem and is configured to collect TLS-encrypted data
+    - A great tutorial on this process using Self-Signed Certificates can be found on [here](https://xrdocs.io/telemetry/tutorials/2017-05-08-pipeline-with-grpc/#grpc-dialout-with-tls) on xrdocs.

-6. Install RPM Package to appmgr
+8. Install RPM Package to appmgr
     - In the IOS-XR CLI,
     ```sh
     appmgr package install rpm /misc/app_host/<NAME>.rpm